Information Shapes Koopman Representation: Experiments

 \section{Experiments}

-\textbf{Tasks.} We evaluate our approach across three types of dynamical data: (1) \textbf{Physical simulations}, including Lorenz 63, Kármán vortex street, and Dam flow, which test the ability to capture nonlinear high-dimensional physical dynamics; (2) \textbf{Visual-input control}, including image-based Planar, Pendulum, Cartpole, and 3-Link manipulator, which evaluate the ability to extract latent dynamics from high-dimensional visual inputs while controllable in latent spaces; and (3) \textbf{Graph-structured dynamics prediction}, including Rope and Soft Robotics, which tests generalized abilities of latent representation on dynamics with graph structures (see experimental details in Appendix~\ref{append:experiment_setting}).
+\textbf{Tasks.} We evaluate our approach across three types of dynamical data: (1) \textbf{Physical simulations}, including Lorenz 63, Kármán vortex street, Dam flow, and weather forecasting task (ERA5), which test the ability to capture nonlinear, stochastic and high-dimensional physical dynamics; (2) \textbf{Visual-input control}, including image-based Planar, Pendulum, Cartpole, and 3-Link manipulator, which evaluate the ability to extract latent dynamics from high-dimensional visual inputs while controllable in latent spaces; and (3) \textbf{Graph-structured dynamics prediction}, including Rope and Soft Robotics, which tests generalized abilities of latent representation on dynamics with graph structures (see experimental details in Appendix~\ref{append:experiment_setting}).

 \textbf{Metrics.} We assess performance on both \textbf{forecasting} and \textbf{control}.
-For forecasting, we report (i) normalized root mean square error (NRMSE) for short- and long-term predictions (for physical simulation and graphs-structured dynamics), (ii) physical consistency metrics based on spectral distribution errors (SDEs) based on $1000-$step sequences, (iii) distributions of state measured by the Kullback–Leibler divergence (KLD), and (iv) structural similarity index measure (SSIM) for physical simulations. (v) the quality of low-dimensional manifold construction from high-dimensional visual inputs.
+For forecasting, we report (i) normalized root mean square error (NRMSE) for short- and long-term predictions (for physical simulation and graphs-structured dynamics), (ii) physical consistency metrics based on spectral distribution errors based on $1000-$step sequences (SDEs), (iii) distributions of state measured by the Kullback–Leibler divergence (KLD), and (iv) structural similarity index (SSIM) for physical simulations. (v) the quality of low-dimensional manifold construction from high-dimensional visual inputs.
 For control, we measure the success rate of latent-space control of visual inputs following the setting in \citep{levine2019prediction}.

 \textbf{Baseline Algorithms.} We compare against competitive baselines for each type of task.
 For \textbf{physical simulations}, we include VAE \citep{burgess2018understanding}, Koopman Autoencoder (KAE) \citep{pan2023pykoopman}, Koopman Kernel Regression (KKR) \citep{bevanda2023koopman}, and a SOTA Koopman variant for chaos - Poincaré Flow Neural Network (PFNN) \citep{cheng2025learning}.
 For \textbf{visual-input control}, we consider VAE-based representation learning methods, including Embed to Control (E2C) \citep{banijamali2018robust}, as well as Prediction, Consistency and Curvature (PCC) \citep{levine2019prediction}, together with KAE.
 For \textbf{graph-structured dynamics}, we compare with Compositional Koopman Operator (CKO) \citep{li2019learning}, the current SOTA method for graph-structured dynamics.